Bar Association Acronyms+

 Cook County is divided into 20 judicial subcircuits that are redrawn every ten years based on Census data.
 About two-thirds of all Cook County Judges are elected through the subcircuit system; these candidates must live in their subcircuit but there is no difference in the responsibilities of a judge elected in the subcircuit or through the countywide race.
 Every six years, judges elected through the subcircuit races must run for retention to keep their position.

-CCL, ISBA and LAGBAC say no. All other reporting bars say yes.
+LAGBAC says no. All other reporting bars say yes.

 All reporting bars say yes.